 Ahmadian M, et al. in a double-blind, randomized placebo controlled trial involving16 patients with heart failure, studied the effect of Taurine supplementation of 1.5 gm per day for 2 weeks.
 Using the modified bruce protocol to assess the functional capacity, the study demonstrated a significant increase in METS and distance traveled in the treatment group, which was accompanied by a decrease in rate-pressure product .

-In a double blind, randomised placebo controlled trial involving 40 patients with peripartum cardiomyopathy requiring ICU level of care Zaki, et al. the treatment group received continuous infusion of taurine and the placebo group received a matched volume of isotonic saline.
+In a double blind, randomized placebo controlled trial involving 40 patients with peripartum cardiomyopathy requiring ICU level of care Zaki, et al. the treatment group received continuous infusion of taurine and the placebo group received a matched volume of isotonic saline.
 At five days of treatment seventeen patients (85%) in the taurine group showed improvement of the NYHA functional class at day 5.
 In contrast, only two patients (10%) in the control group showed improvement of NYHA functional class at day 5.
 They also demonstrated significant improvement in ejection fraction and left ventricular systolic diameter, not seen in the control group .

-In another randomised control trial, by Rafikjan, et al. (2021), 117 patients with Congestive heart failure with NYHA class II and above, were randomised into the treatment group receiving 750 mg of Taurine for 12 months, and a placebo group.
+In another randomized control trial, by Rafikjan, et al. (2021), 117 patients with Congestive heart failure with NYHA class II and above, were randomized into the treatment group receiving 750 mg of Taurine for 12 months, and a placebo group.
 Both groups were continued on standard goal directed therapy.
 In the group of patients taking taurine, by the end of the observation period, a decrease in the functional class of CHF was noted in 36 out of 64 patients (56%) .

 Taurine is a dietary amino acid, and is a common ingredient in several commercially available energy drinks, and is available as an over-the-counter supplement in most countries.
 After oral administration, the circulating levels of Taurine peak at 2-3 hours and return to baseline by 8 hours.
 Total body taurine is regulated by renal excretion, and high doses of Taurine have not shown any adverse effects .
 Pharmacologic doses of Taurine used intravenously and orally were associated with no serious adverse effects.
 Taurine at 5 g intravenous doses in a clinical trial to assess its effect on reperfusion injury , and 2-6 g/day orally for 6 months in children with fatty liver produced no toxicity.